 On the seabed

-Our role includes managing the seabed of England, Wales and Northern Ireland, from offshore energy and aggregates to cables and pipelines.
+We manage the seabed of England, Wales and Northern Ireland, including offshore energy and aggregates to cables and pipelines.

 Our brilliant places on the seabed